VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 If environment variables are important to your code, you may want to manipulate environment variables as part of your tests.
 Introducing `monkeypatch.delenv` and `monkeypatch.setenv`.
-Lets take a look at an example.
+Let's take a look at an example.
 This is the function we are testing in `example.py`:

 ```python